sgaul/hodgepodge/index.md

 ### Re-entry rates

+Data on re-entry rates are collected by the CT Department of Correction (DOC).
+The DOC tracks the following different types of release:
+* Discharged End of Sentence
+* Released to a Halfway House
+* Released to Parole
+* Released to Parole Compact (CT Parolees in another state on parole)
+* Released to Reentry Furlough
+* Released to Special Parole
+* Released to Transitional Supervision

-Data on re-entry rates are collected by the CT Department of Correction.
-Total re-entry rates per town are plotted below.
-Hartford has much higher numbers of re-entries than the other towns.
+Total re-entry rates for all discharge types are plotted below per town.
+Hartford has higher numbers of re-entries than the other towns.
 (Re-entry counts are not de-duplicated; the same individual could be counted more than once.)

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)